AwesomeYuer/JsonStructuresDiffAssistantToolsOnline/readme.md

     }
     ```

-1. Debug or Run Command Line:
+1. Debug or Run Command Line in VSCode:

     ```
     npm run crash